The Skin Science Mic Drop

 You wear clothes.
 You brush your teeth.
-You wear a helmet when riding a bike, but do care for your skin?
-Keep it simple and wear skin protection all year round.
-Because that’s all the skincare you need.
+You put on a helmet before riding a bike.
+Why do so few of us include a routine that cares for our skin?
+It can be simple.
+Wear your skin protection every day, because that’s all you really need.

-Nothing else is more important for the body’s largest organ.
-Don’t just do it for your good looks.
-Don’t just do it because you feel better.
-Do it for your health and do it for your family.
+Nothing else will help sustain the body’s largest organ.
+Don’t do it for looks.
+Don’t do it in half measures.
+Do it for your health.

 Protection, in other words

-UVA rays penetrate your skin damaging the proteins that give your skin structure, causing ageing and wrinkling.
-UVB damages the outer skin causing sunburn.
-Together they are a cause of cancer.
+UVA rays penetrate your skin, damaging the proteins that offer the skin structure.
+This causes ageing and wrinkling, and UVB can cause sunburn.
+Together, they cause cancer.

-Through winter, spring, autumn and summer, UV rays hit the earth’s surface.
-Over 90% of UV rays pass through clouds.
-They reflect off pavement, water, snow and sand so you’re hit with a double dose.
+Through winter, spring, summer and autumn, UV rays reach the earth’s surface.
+Over 90% pass through the clouds, and reflect off of pavements, water, snow and sand to hit you with a double dose.

 Real skincare should protect you from both harmful UVA + UVB rays.
-Rays touch your skin all year long, even in the winter.
-Applying all year round protection to exposed body parts will do the trick.
+Rays reach your skin all year long, even in the winter.
+Ensuring year-round protection over exposed body parts will do the trick.